-Since the design is not technically meeting the requirement, the Board should determine whether the current site plan the applicant proposes is equal to or better than what the code requires.
+Since the design is not technically meeting the requirement, the Board should determine whether the current site plan the applicant proposes is equal to or better than what the code literally says - strict compliance.
 Clearly defined entries are provided from the primary vehicular accessway, and given the existing lot layout as rectangular east-west running, and one single site access point from Lilly Rd NE, staff feels it is a better site design approach.